Save The Sea Interesting Ocean Facts

 48. Fishing for wild shrimp represents 2 per cent of global seafood but one-third of total by-catch.
 The ratio of by-catch from shrimp fishing ranges from 5:1 in temperate zones to 10:1 and more in the tropics.

-A portion of all proceeds received from this music (The Beautiful Sea) directly supports our cause and many other humanitarian efforts from around the globe.
+A portion of all proceeds received from this music directly supports our cause and many other humanitarian efforts from around the globe.

 Coastlines